arvindri2005/Company-Leetcode-Explorer/.jules/atlas.md

 ## Knowledge Gaps Identified

-- **Missing `src/ai/README.md`**: No overview of the Genkit architecture, flows, or development workflow.
+- **Missing `src/ai/README.md`**: (SOLVED) No overview of the Genkit architecture, flows, or development workflow.
-- **Implicit "Flow" Pattern**: The pattern of defining Input/Output Zod schemas, a Prompt, and a Flow function in a single file is consistent but undocumented.
+- **Implicit "Flow" Pattern**: (SOLVED) The pattern of defining Input/Output Zod schemas, a Prompt, and a Flow function in a single file is consistent but undocumented.

+## Daily Map-Points
+- **[2024-XX-XX]** 🗺️ `src/ai/README.md`: Documented the Genkit AI architecture, "Flow" pattern, and development commands.